karlmoad/TroopTreasurer/README.md

 $ make
 ```

-QT_CMAKE_DIR argumen t is supplied ot cmake to direct it to where the Qt cmake configuration is located on the file system.
+<u>QT_CMAKE_DIR</u> argument is supplied ot cmake to direct it to where the Qt cmake configuration is located on the file system.

 **One final note:**  I develope and work on Apple platforms, the build and execution of the project has been tested and verified to work on OSX 10.14 and above.
 While I have made attempts in the project to accomidate windows platforms this largely remains untested and is not verified to work fully.